The 16 Myers-Briggs Type Indicator® (MBTI®) personality types

-The MBTI questionnaire sorts people into one of 16 personality Types.
-Find out more about your MBTI personality Type here.
+The MBTI questionnaire sorts people into one of 16 different personality types.
+Find out more about your MBTI personality type here.

 The Myers-Briggs Type Indicator® (MBTI®) Step I is based on Carl Jung’s theory of psychological type.
 It indicates your personality preferences in four dimensions:

 - Where you focus your attention – Extraversion (E) or Introversion (I)

 - The way you take in information – Sensing (S) or INtuition (N)

 - How you make decisions – Thinking (T) or Feeling (F)